citrineos/citrineos-payment/README.md

 (container contains Stackbox' test api key) STRIPE_API_KEY="sk_test_some-stripe-api-key"

-## Stripe endpoint secrect for receiving webhooks from Stripe for endpoint-type "Account" (required)
+## Stripe endpoint secret for receiving webhooks from Stripe for endpoint-type "Account" (required)
 (Webhook needs to be configured with stripe and given secret needs to be used) STRIPE_ENDPOINT_SECRET_ACCOUNT="whsec_some-stripe-signing-secret"

-## Stripe endpoint secrect for receiving webhooks from Stripe for endpoint-type "Connect" (required)
+## Stripe endpoint secret for receiving webhooks from Stripe for endpoint-type "Connect" (required)
 (Webhook needs to be configured with stripe and given secret needs to be used) STRIPE_ENDPOINT_SECRET_CONNECT="whsec_some-stripe-signing-secret"